Sign Up for PBC News

 On Saturday, August 8, 2020, James took on the dangerous Thomas Dulorme for the vacant WBA interim world welterweight title at Microsoft Theater in Los Angeles, California.

-A decisive win could mean a shot at one of the big name, big money bouts in the welterweight division.
+A decisive win would lead to a shot at one of the big name, big money bouts in the welterweight division.

 With all that on the line, the 32-year-old James delivered the finest performance of his career, outboxing and, when necessary, outbrawling, Dulorme to win a 12-round unanimous decision at Microsoft Theater in Los Angeles, California.